 Federal defender organizations, together with the more than 10,000 private "panel attorneys" who accept CJA assignments annually, represent the vast majority of individuals who are prosecuted in our nation's federal courts.
 CJA panel attorneys accept appointments in all CJA cases in the four districts not served by a federal defender organization.
 In those districts with a defender organization, panel attorneys are typically assigned between 30 percent and 40 percent of the CJA cases, generally those where a conflict of interest or some other factor precludes federal defender representation.
 Nationwide, federal defenders receive approximately 60 percent of CJA appointments, and the remaining 40 percent are assigned to the CJA panel.

-Today, panel attorneys are paid an hourly rate of $126 in non-capital cases, and, in capital cases, a maximum hourly rate of $180.
-These rates, effective for work performed on or after March 1, 2014, reflect a repeal of the temporary emergency reduction (implemented in September 2013) to hourly CJA panel attorney rates and an increase consistent with the one percent Employment Cost Index adjustment for federal government employees effective on January 13, 2014.
+Today, panel attorneys are paid an hourly rate of $127 in non-capital cases, and, in capital cases, a maximum hourly rate of $181.
+These rates are effective for work performed on or after January 1, 2015.
 The rates include both attorney compensation and office overhead.
-In addition, there are case maximums that limit total panel attorney compensation for categories of representation (for example, $9,800 for felonies, $2,800 for misdemeanors, and $7,000 for appeals).
-These maximums may be exceeded when higher amounts are recommended by the district judge as necessary to provide fair compensation and the chief judge of the circuit approves.
+In addition, there are case maximums that limit total panel attorney compensation for categories of representation (for example, $9,900 for felonies, $2,800 for misdemeanors, and $7,100 for appeals).
+These maximums may be exceeded when higher amounts are certified by the district judge, or circuit judge if the representation is at the court of appeals, as necessary to provide fair compensation and the chief judge of the circuit approves.

 The Judicial Conference of the United States promulgates policies and guidelines for the administration of the CJA, formulates legislative recommendations to the Congress, and approves funding requests and spending plans for the defender program as a whole and, through its standing Committee on Defender Services, budgets and grants for each defender organization.
 The policies and procedures of the Judicial Conference for the operation of the CJA are set forth in its Guidelines for Administering the CJA and Related Statutes.